maps-as-data/mapreader-workshop/README.md

 ### Option 1: Google Colab

-If you are familiar with Google Colab, you can set up the notebook by following these steps.
+If you are familiar with Google Colab, you can set up a notebook by following these steps.

 1. In your browser, navigate to [Google Colab](https://colab.research.google.com/).